Understanding the Current Landscape of Landlord Regulations

 What Landlords Can Do Now

-The fines currently making headlines are real, serious, and in many cases well deserved.
+The fines currently making headlines are real, serious, and in many cases well-deserved.
 They are not, however, evidence of enforcement under the Renters’ Rights Act.
 The impact of the Act is quieter and more cumulative.
 It is about procedure, consistency, and visibility rather than shock-and-awe penalties.
-Understanding that distinction, and acting on it calmly rather than reactively, is how landlords protect value without being driven by headlines.

 ScanSan Properties has a platform that allows landlords to manage their portfolio - tracking compliance, best practices, investment opportunities, and fair market rates.
 It's free to sign up, and you don't need to enter any card details to get started and see if it's a good fit for your business.